andyblomfelt/thefracturesoffel/content/01 - Port Almasha/IV. Shadows and Scars.md

 Noro, Demiel, and Ylva continued onwards to the front desk, inquiring about maps.
 A young woman introducing herself as Yali offered what help she could.

 "Well, we don't sell maps directly, that's more the business of the trade commission."
 She brushed a hand through her hair, sizing up the group and Noro's smooth talking.
 "However, we might have a service that could be beneficial to you.
 Come with me."

 The three are led to a small "reading room" in the back.
 No windows.
 Lit only by a single lamp in the corner nestled next to a potted plant.
 Electric lights weren't unheard of in Almasha—The Arcanum did allow for approved magical batteries for powering simple devices like this.
 The price, however, was steep, and bringing their eye to your work was a risk only some were willing to take.

 "You certainly know the right things to ask, cat."
 She praised Noro.
 "We at the Vidya do offer a service of forging manifest documents in order to get into the trade commission's records room.
 It's an easy task, their operation is built more on intimidation than actual process."

 "Anun, could you come help our new friends?"
+She turned and yelled through an open doorway at the back of the room.

 A deal was struck to create a forged manifest.
 25 gold later, and a manifest of unlisted goods headed to the Nyrian Sea would be ready within the hour.
 Noro thanked them in her usual smooth demeanor, and returned to see Ewan speaking with Kaveh at one of the tables.